Tribes2-Community/tribes2wiki/src/content/docs/start/introduction-to-tribes-2.md

 -   **[Laser rifle](/weapons/laser-rifle "Laser rifle")**: The laser rifle is another staple weapon.
 It is Tribes 2's sniper rifle.
 It relies on your energy for power, and has infinite ammo otherwise.
 If you want to do some long-range sniping, bring a laser rifle.
 Only players in Scout armor can carry a laser rifle.
 -   **Plasma rifle**: The plasma rifle is similar to the spinfusor, except it has a much slower projectile and a very small blast radius.
 On the bright side, it shoots much faster, so if your target isn't moving much, you can do much more damage.
 This weapon is ideal for destroying base equipment.
 -   **ELF projector**: The ELF gun is a weapon that lost much of it's usefulness over the years.
 It does no damage, but it drains the target's energy.
 It's up to you if you think that's worth a weapon slot.
--   **[Shocklance](/weapons/shocklance "Shocklance")**: The shocklance is a short-range weapon that fires a instant-hit beam instead of a projectile.
+-   **[Shocklance](/weapons/shocklance "Shocklance")**: The shocklance is a short-range weapon that fires an instant-hit beam instead of a projectile.
 It is one of the only weapons in the game capable of killing anyone in one hit, but only if you hit them in the back.
 Otherwise, it will still do a decent amount of damage.
 On the downside, it has a very slow firing rate.
 -   **Missile launcher**: The missile launcher can only be fired at a target that is giving off enough heat.
 However, it fires a fast homing missile that can only be stopped by a flare or by outrunning it (only possible with a Shrike).
 It does enough damage to kill a Scout armor from full health.
-Missile launchers cannot be carrier by a player in Scout armor.
+Missile launchers cannot be carried by a player in Scout armor.
 -   **[Mortar](/weapons/mortar "Mortar")**: The mortar is a powerful explosive weapon that can only be carried by a player in Juggernaut armor.
 It does enough damage to kill a Scout in one shot with a large blast radius.
 It is very good for doing heavy damage to a team's base equipment.

 ### Packs